Martinajwin/IPred-S-1.0/README.md

 ### Copyright & Intellectual Property

-**© 2026 Ajwin Joseph Martin and Dr. Dileep Kumar.
+**© 2026 Manipal Academy of Higher Education (MAHE).
 All rights reserved.**

+**Authors/Creators:** Ajwin Joseph Martin and Dr. Dileep Kumar

-The source code, algorithms, consensus logic, and trained models associated with IPred-S 1.0 are the exclusive intellectual property of the authors.
-This repository is made public for the sole purpose of deploying the Streamlit web application and facilitating transparency for academic peer review.
+The source code, algorithms, consensus logic, and trained models associated with IPred-S 1.0 are the exclusive intellectual property of Manipal Academy of Higher Education (MAHE).
+This repository is hosted on the creators' personal account and made public for the sole purpose of deploying the Streamlit web application and facilitating transparency for academic peer review.

 **Permissions:**
 * You are permitted to view the source code for educational and peer-review purposes.